 1 2 Policy CF-4.23 Coordinate capital facilities planning and development with appropriate jurisdictions and service providers.
 3 4 Policy CF-4.24 Work closely with other jurisdictions and service providers to ensure the proper extension or expansion of utility services.
 5 6 Policy CF-4.25 Encourage the County, Federal, and State, regional and special purpose agencies to participate in the implementation of capital facilities that are mutually beneficial.
 7 8 Policy CF-4.26 Work with the appropriate jurisdictions and agencies to coordinate stormwater management activities.
-9 SITING OF ESSE NTIAL PUBLIC FACILITIES 10 11 12 13 present, the County program.
+9 SITING OF ESSE ENTIAL PUBLIC FACILITIES 10 11 12 13 present, the County program.
 The City the City to develop a process for siting essential public facilities in Lynnwood.
-At is identifying such facilities for the County and developing a county-wide siting will need to adopt a City siting program when the County has completed its program ith state requirements and the County program.
+At y is identifying such facilities for the County and developing a county-wide siting will need to adopt a City siting program when the County has completed its program ith state requirements and the County program.
 14 Policy CF-4.27 Facilitate efficient and equitable siting of essential public facilities.
 15 16 Policy CF-4.28 Ensure that the siting and construction of capital facilities considered essential public facilities are not precluded by the City's Comprehensive Plan.
 17 18 Policy CF-4.29 Establish a review process for the siting and construction of essential, local public facilities.
 19 20 Policy CF-4.30 Participate in an interjurisdictional review and selection process for the siting of essential public facilities having interjurisdictional significance.
 21 22 Policy CF-4.31 Locate and develop essential public facilities to provide the necessary service to the intended users of the facility with the least impact on surrounding land uses.
-23 RELATED DESIG GN STANDARDS AND PROGRAMS 24 25 26 27 Policy CF-4.32 The City has standards for the design and construction of sewer water and stormwater utilities, and programs to develop new or expand utility systems.
+23 RELATED DESI GN STANDARDS AND PROGRAMS 24 25 26 27 Policy CF-4.32 The City has standards for the design and construction of sewer water and stormwater utilities, and programs to develop new or expand utility systems.
 These standards should include the most recent design techniques so that these utilities are constructed and operate in an efficient manner.
-26 Policy CF-4.32 Policy CF-4.33 utilities, and programs to develop new or expand utility systems.
-These standards should include the most recent design techniques so that these utilities are 26 27 28 • utilities, and programs to develop new or expand utility systems.
-These standards should include the most recent design techniques so that these utilities are constructed and operate in an efficient manner.
-Design and construct sewer, water and stormwater utility systems to ensure efficient 26 27 28 29 Policy CF-4.33 utilities, and programs to develop new or expand utility systems.
-These standards should include the most recent design techniques so that these utilities are constructed and operate in an efficient manner.
-Design and construct sewer, water and stormwater utility systems to ensure efficient service, and the use of best management practices.
-26 27 28 29 30 31 Policy CF-4.33 Policy CF-4.34 utilities, and programs to develop new or expand utility systems.
-These standards should include the most recent design techniques so that these utilities are constructed and operate in an efficient manner.
-Design and construct sewer, water and stormwater utility systems to ensure efficient service, and the use of best management practices.
-Require connection to the City sewer system for all new development.
-Design sewer systems to provide efficient and reliable service while minimizing cost.
-26 27 28 29 30 31 32 Policy CF-4.33 Policy CF-4.34 Policy CF-4.35 utilities, and programs to develop new or expand utility systems.
-These standards should include the most recent design techniques so that these utilities are constructed and operate in an efficient manner.
-Design and construct sewer, water and stormwater utility systems to ensure efficient service, and the use of best management practices.
-Require connection to the City sewer system for all new development.
-Design sewer systems to provide efficient and reliable service while minimizing cost.
+28 29 Policy CF-4.33 Design and construct sewer, water and stormwater utility systems to ensure efficient service, and the use of best management practices.
+30 Policy CF-4.34 Require connection to the City sewer system for all new development.
+31 32 Policy CF-4.35 Design sewer systems to provide efficient and reliable service while minimizing cost.
 Gravity feed shall be used whenever feasible.
+33 Policy CF-4.36 Continue to actively pursue elimination of high infiltration and inflow situations.
+34 35 36 37 38 39 40 Policy CF-4.37 Support and implement conservation strategies aimed at reducing average annual and peak day water use.
+These strategies can include: billing rate structures which encourage conservation, water restrictions at appropriate times, technical assistance for leak detection, design of low-water use irrigation and other water saving measures, public information, use of drought tolerant plantings and native vegetation in City landscaping and development regulations, and construction codes requiring water saving devices.
+41 42 Policy CF-4.38 Design water delivery and storage systems to provide efficient and reliable service while minimizing cost.
+These design methods can include: the use of gravity feed